 Buying Local and Seasonal Produce

 Much of the food eaten in the UK is flown in from overseas.
 This includes everything from fruits to frozen fish.
-Eating seasonal, local food could reduce the carbon footprint of your food by 7%.
+Eating seasonal, local food could reduce the carbon footprint of your food.
 Several brands have recognised that information about the carbon footprint of food items is becoming increasingly important to consumers.
 Many brands, including vegetarian food brand Quorn, are now including carbon labelling on their products as a result.

 Offsetting Individual Carbon Emissions